Swallowing is a complex process that involves numerous nerves and muscles of the mouth, throat and oesophagus.

 What to expect if you have a swallowing problem

 If you have a swallowing problem, a management plan will be developed for you.
 You and your family or carers will be involved in creating it.
-Your speech therapist will recommend a dietary plan as part of your treatment.
+Your speech pathologist will recommend a dietary plan as part of your treatment.
 It is important that your family and carers understand it and that you follow the recommendations.

 Your management plan will treat the cause of the problem, as well as recommend changes to your diet if required.